 Overview

-As artists and animators work on a new project, they send their work to a render farm that outputs the final images (lighting, textures, etc.).
+As artists and animators work on a new project, they send their work to a render farm that outputs the final frames (with lighting, textures, etc.).
 The rendering process can take a long time, and a single problem can stall the entire render.
 Current node graphs give little indication of the render progress or where problems occurred.

 For this project I was asked to brainstorm ideas for viewing information in a render queue that allows people to easily monitor the progress of each render and, most importantly, quickly identify problems.